MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v3.md

 **`p12pwd`** - **P12 Password**<br>
 `string`.
 Optional.
 Use when `signMethod = file`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Specifies the password to a P12 certificate file if specified.
+Specifies the password to a P12 certificate file.
 Use a build variable to encrypt.
 <!-- :::editable-content-end::: -->
 <br>